TuanNH76/sport-shop-project/README.md

 * Orders Management

-Admin can view order list :
+Admin can view order list and finish or cancel order :

 ![image](https://github.com/juny76/sport-shop-project/assets/87554832/16a254a5-12ef-4e61-aec3-4e451cae4a40)